This article was fully updated in June 2024.

 Do I need a visa for Zimbabwe?

-There is a full article dedicated to this question in my post Visa requirements for Zimbabwe, but here is a summary:
+There’s a full article dedicated to this question in my post Visa requirements for Zimbabwe.
+For the majority of visitors, the good news is that the visa process is simple and doesn’t require much planning.

 What currency is used in Zimbabwe?